Lorenzooone/TAD-Builder/README.md

-# TAD Builder
+# TADWAD Builder
-TAD Builder is a Python script to build a TAD, an installable DSiWare channel, as well as offering related functions.
+TADWAD Builder is a Python script to: build TADs, installable DSiWare channels; build WADs, installable WiiWare channels; as well as offering TAD/WAD related functions.

-TAD Builder in particular can be used to build homebrew TADs compatible with development consoles and TwlNmenu with the tad\_build command. tad\_build\_no\_sign can be used to build non-encrypted and non-signed homebrew TADs, which can be used with Unlaunch on retail consoles.
+TADWAD Builder in particular has the specs\_build, tad\_build, wad\_build commands to build homebrew TADs or WADs compatible with development consoles (via TwlNmenu or Nmenu).

+specs\_build\_no\_sign, tad\_build\_no\_sign and wad\_build\_no\_sign can be used to build non-encrypted and non-signed homebrew TADs or WADs, which can be used with modified firmware on retail consoles.

 ## Commands
-TAD Builder has multiple available commands:
+TADWAD Builder has multiple available commands:
-- tad\_build Builds the TAD file from a homebrew NDS ROM.
+- tad\_build: Builds the TAD file from a homebrew NDS ROM.
 Requires extra signature-related files.
-- tad\_build\_no\_sign Builds a non-encrypted and non-signed TAD file from a homebrew NDS ROM.
+- tad\_build\_no\_sign: Builds a non-encrypted and non-signed TAD file from a homebrew NDS ROM.
+- wad\_build: Builds the WAD file from a set of Wii files and title data.
+Requires extra signature-related files.
+- wad\_build\_no\_sign: Builds a non-encrypted and non-signed WAD file from a set of Wii files and title data.
+- specs\_build: Builds a TAD/WAD file from a .specs build file.
+Requires extra signature-related files.
+- specs\_build\_no\_sign: Builds a non-encrypted and non-signed TAD/WAD file from a .specs build file.
 - check\_file\_sign: Checks that a file is properly signed by the provided cert.
 - sign\_file: Signs a file with the provided key.
 - encrypt\_nds\_rom: Encrypts a NDS ROM with the encrypted title key and the common key.
 - ticket\_build: Builds the ticket corresponding to a homebrew NDS ROM.
-- tmd\_build Builds the TMD (Title MetaData) corresponding to a homebrew NDS ROM.
+- tmd\_build: Builds the TMD (Title MetaData) corresponding to a homebrew NDS ROM.
-- cert\_build Builds a certificate which could be used to sign files.
+- cert\_build: Builds a certificate which could be used to sign files.
+- tad\_read: Extracts the data from a TAD file, and creates a .specs file to rebuild it with specs\_build.
+Requires the correct AES common key to decrypt the data.
+- wad\_read: Extracts the data from a WAD file, and creates a .specs file to rebuild it with specs\_build.
+Requires the correct AES common key to decrypt the data.

 Using -h or --help will show either a global help message, or a command-specific one.

 ## Dependencies
 Dependencies can be installed by using `pip install -r requirements.txt`.

-## Extra Files
+## Building with .specs files
+Specs files can be used to store additional information to more easily build TADs and WADs.
+They can especially be used to create multi-content TADs and WADs, with user-chosen internal filenames.

+It is recommended to use .specs files for complex build projects.

+The specs\_build and specs\_build\_no\_sign take as input .specs files, examples for both a TAD and a WAD are included in the examples folder.

+Alternatively, tad\_read and wad\_read commands produce .specs files.
+These can be extracted from regularly built TADs and WADs (both regular ones and ones built with TADWAD Builder) and later adapted to fit the needs of the user.

+## Building a TAD/WAD for Development Consoles
-To build a TAD compatible with development consoles, certain key files are required.
+To build a TAD/WAD compatible with development consoles, certain key files are required.
 - cfeirlte: certificate chain for the TAD.
 Used by Ticket and TMD.
 Raw bytes.
-Can be extracted by other development TADs.
+Can be extracted by other development TADs/WADs.
 - xs_dpki.eccPubKey: Public ECDH key for the Ticket.
 Optional.
 Raw bytes.
-Can be extracted by other development TADs.
+Can be extracted by other development TADs/WADs.
 - common_dpki.aesKey: Common AES key for the Ticket and content encryption.
 Raw bytes.
 Needs the development one (A1 60 4A 6A...).
 These keys can be dumped from the DSi bios7i.
+Also present in Wii BIOS.
 - xs\_dpki.rsa: File containing the private (and public) RSA2048 key to sign development Tickets.
 Format described below.
 - cp\_dpki.rsa: File containing the private (and public) RSA2048 key to sign development TMDs.
 Format described below.